 Growing up in rural America, having animals around was as common as a bowl of cereal on a Saturday morning.
-You didn’t give it a lot of thought, it just felt right.
+You didn’t give it a lot of thought; it just felt right.
 Cats were the pet of choice in my family.

-In fact, I don’t recall a time where we didn’t have a feline walking the hallways of our home.
+In fact, I don’t recall a time when we didn’t have a feline walking the hallways of our home.
 I do recall our cat Candy giving birth to a litter of six inside one of my dresser drawers, ruining my favorite train shirt.

-My story begins in 2017, when my mother-in-law Kim’s stomach cancer had aggressively returned leaving my wife in complete anguish.
+My story begins in 2017, when my mother-in-law Kim’s stomach cancer had aggressively returned, leaving my wife in complete anguish.
 Despite Kim’s zeal, she eventually lost her battle with cancer in the spring of that year.
 It was a difficult time and only got worse.
 Shortly after my mother-in-law’s passing, our cat of 12 years was diagnosed with the same type of cancer.
 Puss Puss died two weeks later.
-Loss is never easy and when it’s compounded, it’s nearly impossible to recover.
+Loss is never easy, and when it’s compounded, it’s nearly impossible to recover.

 My wife is an incredibly strong person, but I figured there’s nothing wrong with trying to ease that grief with a little fur.
-So, I decided to bring home three kittens, yes three!
+So, I decided to bring home three kittens, yes, three!

 There’s no perfect word to describe our home at Christmas other than festive.
-We have a tree in every room and set-up starts at least a month in advance.
+We have a tree in every room, and set-up starts at least a month in advance.
 You can imagine the mess that comes with hauling out all that décor.
 It was in that oblivion that we became careless with three kittens in the house.
-The female of the group Zsa Zsa, is a jumper.
+The female of the group, Zsa Zsa, is a jumper.
 She loves heights and is constantly testing the limits of her leaping abilities.

-One day, she got trapped in the laundry room where we had boxes and decorations strewn all over the place.
-The next morning, we were in a rush to get out the door for some event when we realized we hadn’t seen Zsa Zsa so we searched the house and eventually found her in the laundry room.
+One day, she got trapped in the laundry room, where we had boxes and decorations strewn all over the place.
+The next morning, we were in a rush to get out the door for some event when we realized we hadn’t seen Zsa Zsa, so we searched the house and eventually found her in the laundry room.

 Nearly slipping, I discovered a massive puddle of liquid laundry detergent on the ground so thick it wasn’t going down the floor drain.

 While alone in the laundry room, Zsa Zsa had climbed up on the highest shelf where we keep our laundry detergent, knocking it all over the floor.
-I wanted to shut the door and deal with the mess later but that’s when I noticed Barry, Zsa Zsa’s brother, acting lethargic and weird, panting and drooling.
+I wanted to shut the door and deal with the mess later, but that’s when I noticed Barry, Zsa Zsa’s brother, acting lethargic and weird, panting and drooling.
 I’ll never forget how sick he looked.

 We found that his paws were covered in liquid detergent.
 He had walked through it at some point before we were aware of the potential hazard.
 The fear that takes over in the moment when you realize something is really wrong can be so overwhelming.

-Barry had been in the laundry room a couple of minutes at most.
-We knew that he had ingested something considering the scent of detergent was all over his nose and mouth.
+Barry had been in the laundry room for a couple of minutes at most.
+We knew that he had ingested something, considering the scent of detergent was all over his nose and mouth.
 My wife feverishly washed him off in the sink, but we knew the damage had been done.
 We immediately checked the other two cats, who remarkably avoided the toxic spill.

 We canceled our plans and struggled to find a way to explain to our children what was happening.
 We rushed Barry down to the emergency veterinarian, terrified we were going to lose one of our cats right before Christmas.

-Apparently, as I've since learned, liquid laundry detergents often contain a variety of surfactants and other compounds that can cause irritation and chemical burns to a cat's skin and mouth, and severely irritate and damage their respiratory system, too.
+Apparently, as I've since learned, liquid laundry detergents often contain a variety of surfactants and other compounds that can cause irritation and chemical burns to a cat's skin and mouth and severely irritate and damage their respiratory system, too.
 And our cat had clearly just consumed a rather large amount of the stuff, and it had clearly gotten into his lungs, too.

-My wife and I decided after more than a week of waiting for some sign of hope, that it was best to ease his suffering and let him go.
+My wife and I decided, after more than a week of waiting for some sign of hope, that it was best to ease his suffering and let him go.
 Barry wasn’t even a year old.
 Just writing this brings all of those memories flooding back and makes me emotional.
-He was just a kitten and we failed him.
+He was just a kitten, and we failed him.

 His death was preventable.
 That was the number one takeaway for me following our loss.
-Our failure was the direct result of not even considering securing those cleaning agents, despite being in an elevated area.
+Our failure was the direct result of not even considering securing those cleaning agents despite being in an elevated area.
 Every parent baby-proofs their home at the time their newborn transitions into a toddler, hoping they are prepared for any scenario.